abertschi/abertschi.ch/hugo/content/blog/2022-08_postcards/postcards.md

 You find the command-line application on [GitHub](https://github.com/abertschi/postcards).

 ### Receiving Cards from Strangers
-[Postcard-love](https://postcard.abertschi.ch/) is a small web application to upload an image and write some text.
+Having the API wrapper implemented, we can now take on to build [Postcard-love](https://postcard.abertschi.ch/), a small web application to upload an image and write some text.
 Cards uploaded on the site are then enqueued and sent to my home address using the aforementioned projects.